slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 #### Interfaces
 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.
 Therefore:

 - An interface shall be created for all services, facades and data access objects when there are publicly accessible methods to be created.
-The exception is only when a service is
+The exception is only when a service is inheriting an existing implementation and not define new publicly accessible methods
+- When creating an interface, the name should no

 #### Data Access  Objects